W. v. Transamerica Leasing, Inc.- 98 L 3127

 due to symptoms, the imaging was delayed, thereby delaying spinal cord

 decompression.
-Co-counsel with Joseph A. Power Jr.
+Lead Counsel Joseph A. Power, Jr.

 G. v.
 Evanston Northwestern Healthcare, No. 00 L 013478